Configuration Files

 hyprmoncfgd --monitors-conf /path/to/monitors.conf --hypr-config /path/to/hyprland.conf

-The source-chain check
+The include-chain check

 What gets written